 OSHA.com recommends these training programs.
 These programs serve as an orientation to occupational safety and health for those covered by OSHA 29 CFR 1926.
 There are specific hazards to construction jobs that workers are required to undergo training for their safety and everyone on the job site.

 After completing the course, participants receive an OSHA 30-hour construction course completion wallet-sized card.
 The card arrives within two weeks of course completion.
-This 30-hour construction certification course does not meet the course prerequisites for the OSHA 500 or OSHA 501 courses.
+This 30-hour construction outreach course does not meet the course prerequisites for the OSHA 500 or OSHA 501 courses.

 Note: The 30 Hour Construction Outreach course is NOT equivalent to the OSHA 510 or 511 courses and does not meet the course prerequisites to take the OSHA 500 or 501 courses.

 Who Is This Course For?

 - Construction Employees with Safety Responsibilities such as Foremen, Superintendents, Project Managers, Safety Coordinators, Safety Specialists

 - Module 3: OSHA Focus Four Hazards